MolGenie/image2structure/README.md

 # image2structure

 This software provides a RESTful service for extracting chemical structures from images.
 More specifically, it encompasses a pipeline for extracting chemical structures from images (via OSR, i.e. optical structure recognition) classifying and eventually correcting the results from them.
 The open access OpenChemLib library was used to eliminate erroneous chemical structures with wrong isotopes, hypervalent atoms or other problems.
 The output is given as a JSON formatted response using the raw data as well as chemical compounds and Markush type scaffolds using SMILES format chemical data.
 Compounds and scaffolds with a molweight greater than 2000 are neglected.
+As identifiers both the OpenChemLib IDCode and the InChI is calculated for compounds.
+The IDCode is also calculated for Markush type scaffolds (smiles contain an *) to allow for substructure searching scaffolds.

 image2structure is designed as a client-server solution.
 It can run either locally on a single machine or on a server that is accessible within a network.
 The OSR component is based on OSRA, a program for extracting chemical structures and reactions developed by Igor Filippov.